zhangysh1995/ReverseDebugging/README.md

 # Reverse Debugging
-Collection of notes and papers on reverse/bidirectional debugging
+Collection of notes and papers on reverse/bidirectional debugging.
+Please contact me if you use this repo for ANY purpose.

 ## Introduction
+### Why?
+*  to find execution path
+*  to track changes of desired variable
+*  no guessing to put breakpoints
+### How?
+### What?

+## Materials
 ### Reviews
 > Perscheid, M., Siegmund, B., Taeumel, M., & Hirschfeld, R. (2017).
 Studying the advancement in debugging practice of professional software developers.
 Software Quality Journal, 25(1), 83–110.